What is the ARC Fund?

 Who adjudicates the ARC Fund application?

 The ARC Fund Adjudication Committee adjudicates applications to the ARC Fund.
-The committee is a sub-committee of the Scholarly Activity Steering Committee.
 Each member ranks applications independently, and successful candidates are subsequently selected by consensus.
 Applications are ranked according to the quality of the criteria listed in the ARC Fund adjudication rubric; those applications with the highest rankings usually receive funding as permitted by budgetary constraints.

 Are there any conditions attached to the funding?